 - 1. Girl Scouts of Historic Georgia or its authorized representative will issue a completed Bank Account Authorization form to the designated bank authorizing the Service Unit to open a Service Unit bank account. - 2.
 Service Unit bank accounts will be opened at banks designated by the Membership Representative and in the manner detailed on the authorization form.
 A maximum of 4 signatories are permitted on a Service Unit account.
 There must be at least two, including the Service Unit Manager/ Service Unit Leadership Team member, and one other nonrelated individual from the Service Unit team.
 All signatories MUST be registered Girl Scout adults and approved volunteers or staff.
-The person who holds the debit card and/or checkbook should not be the same person who receives the monthly bank statements.
-The Service Unit Treasurer receives the monthly bank statements and will be responsible for monitoring and managing the Service Unit bank account, maintaining the Service Unit budget, retaining receipts, and submitting the detailed cash record. - 3.
+The person who holds the debit card and/or checkbook is not the same person who receives the monthly bank statements. - 3.
 One of the Service Unit signatories is required to report the Service Unit's bank account number to the appropriate Membership Representative within one week of opening the account. - 4.
 Any change(s) in the account information i.e., signatories, addresses, etc. must be authorized by the Membership Representative who will issue a new Bank Account Authorization Form. - 5.
 Service Unit bank accounts and the funds therein, are the property of Girl Scouts of Historic Georgia.
 Girl Scouts of Historic Georgia reserves the right to randomly audit Service Unit accounts and may do so via online access. - 6.
 Any funds donated to the Service Unit must be handled according to Policy and Procedures at 2.8, Service Unit/Troop Gift Acceptance, in this document. - 7.
 All Service Unit event monies will be processed through the Service Unit account with the exception of Service Unit day camp. - 8.
 Checks are never to be signed without a payee written on the face of the check. - 9.
 The Service Unit may obtain one debit card to be used for deposits and payments; the card is for official Girl Scout business only.
 The debit card is not to be used for personal purchases.
 The cardholder is responsible for obtaining purchase receipts, securing the card, and is legally responsible for the transactions posted to the card.
 Debit card expenditures should be reconciled monthly to ensure accurate and timely annual reporting and that there are no unauthorized expenditures applied to the account.
-Inappropriate debit card usage will result in forfeiture of the debit card privilege. - 10.
-Online Banking is authorized on Service Unit bank accounts to view account balances, download transaction history, and print copies of checks and statements.
+Inappropriate debit card usage will result in forfeiture of the debit card privilege.

+- 10. Online Banking is authorized on Service Unit bank accounts to view account balances, download transaction history, and print copies of checks and statements.
 Online balance transfers are not authorized.
 Because all signers are responsible for maintaining the Service Unit account, the user ID and password for access to the account should be shared with all account signers.
 This will facilitate monitoring the account activity and balance and help prevent cardholder/signers from inadvertantly overdrawing the account.
-Passwords should be changed whenever there is a change in signers on the account.

-11. Electronic payment accounts (Venmo, PayPal, Square, etc) must be linked to a Troop or Service Unit account (not a personal account).
+Passwords should be changed whenever there is a change in signers on the account. - 11.
+Electronic payment accounts (Venmo, PayPal, Square, etc) must be linked to a Troop or Service Unit account (not a personal account).
 Only one of the signers (a background check/approved volunteer) on the Troop/Service Unit account can open the electronic payment account.
 The Service Unit's Membership Representative must be notified as soon as the electronic payment account has been opened and linked to the Troop/Service Unit account.
 All fees associated with these accounts are the responsibility of the Troop/Service Unit (not the customer or GSHG).
 Product Program payments will only take place via ACH withdrawal from the Troop/Service Unit account.